qdm12/basedevcontainer/README.md

     ```

 1. If you have a *.vscode/settings.json*, eventually move the settings to *.devcontainer/devcontainer.json* in the `"settings"` section as *.vscode/settings.json* take precedence over the settings defined in *.devcontainer/devcontainer.json*.
-1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P) and select `Remote-Containers: Open Folder in Container...` and choose your project directory
+1. Open the command palette in Visual Studio Code (CTRL+SHIFT+P) and select `Dev Containers: Open Folder in Container...` and choose your project directory

 ## More